azsk/AzTS-docs/01-Setup and getting started/README.md

 > **Note:**
 >
-> 1. Tenant Security Solution does not support customization of app service name.
+> 1. Tenant Security Solution does not support customization of the App Service name.
 >
-> 2. By default max timeout limit of function app is set to 9 minute.
-This can be modified based on requirement of your orgnization.
-To increase function timeout, you can upgrade to a higher App Service plan and use ` AzureFunctionsJobHost__functionTimeout ` app setting in App service to set the timeout value.
+> 2. By default max timeout limit of function app is set to 9 minutes.
+This can be modified based on the requirement of your organization.
+To increase function timeout, you can upgrade to a higher App Service plan and use the `AzureFunctionsJobHost__functionTimeout` app setting in App Service to set the timeout value.
 >
 > </br>
 <br>